Happening birthday - Join us for the performance!

 1968 - 2018 is hold under the auspices of the BIENNALE DE LA DANSE GRAND EST - EXP.ÉDITION 2017

 Every good birthday celebration needs candles to blow out… and in our case 50!
-With Place Stanislas as our stage.
-A Happening birthday invites you, torches in hand and DJ spinning live to come help us get this party started!
+A Happening birthday invites you, with a DJ spinning live to come help us get this party started!

 As an echo of the performance, on the stage of the Opera, our dancers will be in charge of shaking other flames before the curtain rises!

-You want to join us for the performance at Place Stanislas ?
+You want to join us for the performance?

 An information meeting will take place on Friday, October 20, 2017 at 7:00 PM at the CCN - Ballet de Lorraine.

-Rehearsals will take place on Saturdays, October 4 and 11, 2017 at the CCN - Ballet de Lorraine and Tuesday, November 14, 2017 from 7:00 PM to 8:00 PM at Place Stanislas (general rehearsal).
+Rehearsals will take place on Saturdays, October 4 and 11, 2017 at the CCN - Ballet de Lorraine and Tuesday, November 14, 2017 from 7:00 PM to 8:00 PM (general rehearsal).
 Your presence is required at every rehearsal.